-P. xvii.
+P. xvii (xxiv in 2023 New Edition).
 I had wrongly described my brother-in-law as having been serving "in a very junior capacity" with respect to the Advanced Command & Staff Course back in 1996.
 Actually, he was promoted very fast while very young, and had become a Lieutenant Colonel at the time.

 P. 3, change date from 9th to 8th.

 P. 60, change "the doctrine of total depravity hinges on predestination" to "... sits alongside that of ...".